Unreliable, slow, unresponsive, inconsistent, doing the bare minimum, checked out.

 Setting the next steps is powerful for a number of reasons:

-3. Ensure Accountability: By setting some next steps, and when you check in (your next one on one), you make it clear that they need to start change now, not procrastinate.
+- Ensure Accountability: By setting next steps now, and explaining that you will check in your next one on one, you make it clear that they need to start change now, not procrastinate.

 When you set these next steps, there are also a few things you can do to make them most effective:

-1. Work Together: Show that you're working together to improve things by agreeing to something you will do, too.
+- Work Together: Show that you're working together to improve things by agreeing to something you will do, too.
 It shows you're willing to work with them based on what they shared in the meeting.
+(Like proofread some of their work, address an issue they raised, etc)

 If you've come this far, you've put a lot of effort into improving your team members.
 Don't let it go to waste by not taking action and setting the next steps.